ThoughtWorks-SEA/developer-training/docs/backend/mongoose-crud.md

 ### findOneAndUpdate

-The Model.findOneAndUpdate() function behaves similarly to updateOne(): it atomically updates the first document that matches the first parameter filter.'
+The Model.findOneAndUpdate() function behaves similarly to updateOne(): it atomically updates the first document that matches the first parameter filter.

-Model.findOneAndUpdate() Parameters
+Model.findOneAndUpdate() parameters:

 - filter / conditions
 - update